-We believe that our centralized structure and focus on jack-up rig operations has significantly contributed to the reliability of our operations as seen through our emphasis on safety and operational performance.
-We had a TRIR of 0.16 for the year ended December 31, 2022, which was 76% below the average of 0.67 reported by the International Association of Drilling Contractors ("IADC").
+We believe that our centralized structure and focus on jack-up rig operations have significantly contributed to the reliability of our operations as seen through our emphasis on safety and operational performance.
+We had a TRIR of 0.12 for the year ended December 31, 2023, which was the best ever TRIR in the Company's history and significantly below the average of 0.51 reported by the International Association of Drilling Contractors ("IADC").
 Our safety track record has consistently exceeded the industry benchmark since inception.
 See also "Risk Management and Insurance" below.
-Additionally, we achieved an average fleet uptime of 99.3% in 2022 and have consistently maintained an average fleet uptime of at least 98.5% since our inception in 2012.
+Additionally, we achieved a fleet uptime of 98.8% in 2023 and have consistently maintained an average fleet uptime of at least 98.5% since our inception in 2012.
 Through ongoing training, appropriate incentive structures at all levels and our Make It Safe Today or "MIST" program, we continue to improve our safety and operational performance as we strive to further reduce workplace incidents.